 Weightlifting is a great way to build strength and muscle, but have you ever considered weightlifting competitively?
-Weightlifting counts as an Olympic sport, where you have to attempt a maximum-weight lift in one go.
-When competing for events such as the Olympics there are two different types of lifts you need to master, but be sure to start with lighter weights and work your way up.
+Weightlifting counts as an Olympic sport and is even included in the Invictus Games, where you have to attempt a maximum-weight lift in one go.
+When competing in events such as these there are two different types of lifts you need to master, but be sure to start with lighter weights and work your way up.

 Want to move fast?
 Jump to the right section below.